 (a) The number of directors constituting the Board of Directors of the Corporation shall be not less than three nor more than twenty-five, with the exact number to be fixed from time to time solely by resolution of the Board of Directors acting by not less than a majority of the directors in office.
 Prior to the annual meeting of shareholders to be held in 2016 (the "2016 Annual Meeting"), the Board of Directors shall be divided into three (3) classes, as nearly equal in number as possible, with the term of office of one class expiring each year.
 At each annual meeting of shareholders prior to the 2016 Annual Meeting, each class of directors whose term shall then expire shall be elected to hold office for a three-year term.
 All directors of the Corporation elected at or after the 2016 Annual Meeting shall be elected for a term expiring at the next annual meeting of shareholders, with each such director to hold office until such director's successor shall have been elected and qualified, or until his or her earlier death, retirement, resignation or removal.
-Notwithstanding the foregoing, any director whose term expires at the annual meeting of shareholders scheduled to be held in 2017 or 2018 shall continue to hold office until the end of the term for which such director was elected and until such director's successor shall have been elected and qualified, or until his or her earlier death, retirement, resignation or removal.
+Notwithstanding the end of the term for which such director was elected and until such director's successor shall have been elected and until such director's successor shall have been elected and until such director's successor shall have been elected and until such director's successor shall have been elected and until such director's successor shall have been elected and until such director's successor shall have been elected and until such director's successor shall have been elected and until such director's successor shall have been elected and qualified, or until his or her earlier death, retirement, resignation or removal.